paichiwo/tube-getter/README.md

 - Click the "Download" button to start the download process and monitor the download progress in the table.

-- Completed downloads will show the status as “Complete”.
+- Completed downloads will show the status as “Complete.”

 ## **Contributing**